7 missing after explosion at California fireworks warehouse sets off massive blaze

-ESPARTO, Calif. — (AP) — Seven people were missing Wednesday following an explosion at a fireworks warehouse in rural Northern California that caused a massive fire and forced evacuations, authorities said.
+ESPARTO, Calif. — (AP) — Seven people were missing Wednesday following an explosion at a fireworks warehouse in rural Northern California that caused a massive fire that spread to farm fields and forced evacuations in the surrounding community, authorities said.

-It was not immediately clear if those missing worked at the warehouse or lived nearby.
+Two people were injured and received medical care, Esparto Fire Chief Curtis Lawrence said at a news conference Wednesday.
+Lawrence provided no further information other than to say the two were “OK,” and it wasn't known if the victims worked at the facility.

-People were urged to avoid the area for several days following the Tuesday night blast, which set off a barrage of fireworks and caused a huge blaze that led to other spot fires and collapsed the building in the farming community about 40 miles (64 kilometers) northwest of Sacramento.
+People were urged to avoid the area after the Tuesday night blast, which set off a barrage of fireworks and caused a blaze that led to other spot fires and collapsed the building near Esparto in Yolo County about 40 miles (64 kilometers) northwest of Sacramento.

 The cause of the explosion was under investigation.

-“The fire will take time to cool, and once it does, explosive experts must safely enter the site to assess and secure the area,” the Yolo County Sheriff's Office said in a news release.
+“The fire will take time to cool, and once it does, explosive experts must safely enter the site to assess and secure the area,” the Yolo County Sheriff's Office said in a statement late Tuesday.

+Syanna Ruiz, 18, told the Sacramento Bee that her boyfriend, Jesus Ramos, and two of his brothers were missing.
+Tuesday was Ramos's first day on the job at the warehouse, she said.

+“They were all three incredible men who had so much coming for them, that had so much coming their way,” Ruiz said.
+“I’m just praying to God that some way, somehow, they’re OK."

-The fire was held at nearly 80 acres (33 hectares) as of Wednesday morning after scorching surrounding agricultural fields, the California Department of Forestry and Fire Protection said.
+The fire was held at nearly 80 acres (33 hectares) after scorching surrounding agricultural fields, officials said.

-"We do believe this location is owned by an active pyrotechnic license holder," Deputy State Fire Marshal Kara Garrett told KXTV in Sacramento.
-She added: "This type of incident is very rare, as facilities like this are required to not only follow our stringent California pyrotechnic requirements, but also federal explosive storage requirements."
+The property is owned by "an active pyrotechnic license holder,” Cal Fire said in a statement Wednesday.
+“This type of incident is very rare, as facilities like this are required to not only follow our stringent California pyrotechnic requirements, but also federal explosive storage requirements.”

+The state fire marshal’s website listed the license for the facility as belonging to Blackstar Fireworks.
+The owner who was listed did not respond to an email from The Associated Press requesting comment.

 Gov. Gavin Newsom's office said it was tracking what happened and that state ground and air resources were deployed.